mitranim/wordplay/readme.md

 informination © LJ

-informaintion © LR
+informaintion © VA

 infirmation (either flawed info or maybe also some facts that make you double down on some bias; maybe certificate you get from doctor to prove to your employer/school that you are sick; unreliable intel; unconvincing data) © LJ

-illformation (malicious or false) © LR
+illformation (malicious or false) © VA

 ifnormation (very tentative standards?) © M